pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

     Where:

-    - `RAN-INTERVAL`: How many prior days of images from pods that have started on the Tanzu Application Platform clusters should be scanned.
+    - `RAN-INTERVAL`: How many prior days of images from pods that have started on the Tanzu Application Platform clusters to scan.
-    - `CREATED-INTERVAL` How many prior days of images from supply chains should be scanned.
+    - `CREATED-INTERVAL` How many prior days of images from supply chains to scan.
     - `FAILED-RETENTION`: The number of failed recurring scan executions to keep in Kubernetes.
     - `CRON-SCHEDULE`: The schedule in which to invoke recurring scans in crontab format.
 For example, to execute a scan daily at 3:00 AM, the value is `0 3 * * *`
     - `START-DEADLINE`: The period of time beyond the scheduled start time that scans can be started in the event they did not start on time.
 If this period elapses, the scheduled scan is skipped.
     - `SUCESSFUL-RETENTION`: The number of successful recurring scan executions to keep in Kubernetes.
     - `WORKSPACESIZE`: The size of the workspace used when scanning images.
 This is created as a Kubernetes PVC.
-This depends mostly on the size of the vulnerability database, number of images to be scanned, and the output of the vulnerability scanner. `3Gi` is the recommended starting point.
+This depends mostly on the size of the vulnerability database, the number of images to be scanned, and the output of the vulnerability scanner. `3Gi` is the recommended starting point.
     - `RESULTS-REPOSITORY`: The registry URL where results are uploaded.
 For example, `my.registry/scan-results`.
     - `STEPS-FROM-IVS-TEMPLATE`: The steps to execute to scan the list of the container images.
 See [IVS samples](ivs-custom-samples.hbs.md) for commonly used samples.

 ### <a id="grype-rivs-template"></a>Grype recurringimagevulnerabilityscan Template

-The Scan 1.0 default scanner is Grype, and this template is intended to pair with the Scan 1.0 default configuration.
+The Scan 1.0 default scanner is Grype, and this template works with the Scan 1.0 default configuration.

 To apply this configuration, save it to a file and apply it to the namespace created for recurring